Ways of Staying Connected With Your Teen/Tween

 Express gratitude and appreciation.

-We begin every MotherDaughter Connection session with an exercise in gratitude.
-Each mother and daughter thinks about one aspect of their mother or daughter for which they are grateful, or an aspect of the mother/daughter relationship for which they grateful.
-Then they privately share with each other.
+When I ran the MotherDaughter Connection, we began every session with an exercise in gratitude.
+Each mother and daughter thought about one aspect of their mother or daughter for which they are grateful, or an aspect of the mother/daughter relationship for which they grateful.
+Then they privately shared with each other.
 This is one way to help foster the mother-child bond.

 - It is also important to express appreciation.
-Yes, your daughter is SUPPOSED to do her homework.
-Yes, your son is SUPPOSED to take out the trash.
+Yes, your son is SUPPOSED to do her homework.
+Yes, your daughter is SUPPOSED to take out the trash.
 Yes, your children are SUPPOSED to put away their laundry.
 Being thanked and shown appreciation, even for the expected, can help strengthen a relationship.

 - Appreciation and gratitude go a long way.
 Not only do they create a positive feeling in the moment, but they helps to nurture a relationship.
 They serve as a buffer in times of conflict by creating a sense of closeness and deeper connection.
 We behave our best and treat people nicely when we feel an emotional connection with them.
 Expressing gratitude for the person or the relationship can help foster that connection.
 Test it out today.
 What might you take for granted and not express thanks for?
 What small act can you express appreciation and thanks for today within your family?
 Take a moment to think about it, and then make a point to express it.